-Jackie Kennedy's Black Boucle Swing Coat
+Jacqueline Bouvier Kennedy's Swing Coat

 Years later, after Senator Kennedy received the nomination for president, Jackie brought the beautifully custom-designed coat and numerous other personal possessions to a second-hand store outside of Washington D.C.
-It was clear that she was in hurried preparation to (hopefully) become First Lady, where she would be focusing on creating a new fashion image.
+It was clear that she was in hurried preparation to (hopefully) become First Lady, and she would now be focused on creating a new fashion image.

 Buttons are absent from the front, save for the single decorative one inch diameter black buttons sewn onto the sides of each sleeve.
 (From this photo, you can see Jackie holding the coat closed with both hands.
-It is interesting to note that at one point during the life of the coat, the sleeves were lengthened and the buttons changed.
+It is interesting to note that at one point during the life of the coat, the sleeves were lengthened and the buttons were changed.)

 There were many social events and formal affairs that Jacqueline Bouvier Kennedy was required to attend, being the wife of a United States Senator.
 Mrs. Kennedy was conscious of fashion and style and dressed with the utmost grace and elegance.